19hours/sg-statutes/Acts/Women’s Charter.md

 133\.
 Subject to the provisions of this Part, all proceedings under this Part shall be regulated by the Rules of Court.

-[132

-[26/80]

 ### Evidence

-134\.—(1) In suits under this Part, the parties and the husbands and wives of such parties shall be competent and compellable to give evidence.
+134\.—(1) In proceedings under this Part, the parties and the husbands and wives of such parties shall be competent and compellable to give evidence.

-[26/80]

-(2) No witness whether a party to the suit or not shall be liable to be asked or bound to answer any question tending to show that he or she has been guilty of adultery unless such witness has already given evidence in the same suit in disproof of his or her alleged adultery.
+(2) No witness whether a party to the proceedings or not shall be liable to be asked or bound to answer any question tending to show that he or she has been guilty of adultery unless such witness has already given evidence in the same proceedings in disproof of his or her alleged adultery.

-[26/80]

 ### Sittings in camera

 135\.
 The whole or any part of any proceedings under this Part may be heard, if the court thinks fit, in camera.

-[26/80]

-### Power to rescind decree nisi in certain cases
+### Power to rescind interim judgment in certain cases

 136\.
-Where the court on granting a decree of divorce held that the only fact mentioned in section 95(3) on which the petitioner was entitled to rely in support of his petition was that mentioned in section 95(3)(d), the court may, on an application made by the respondent at any time before the decree is made absolute, rescind the decree if it is satisfied that the petitioner misled the respondent (whether intentionally or unintentionally) about any matter which the respondent took into account in deciding to consent to the grant of a decree.
+Where the court on granting a judgment of divorce held that the only fact mentioned in section 95(3) on which the plaintiff was entitled to rely in support of his writ was that mentioned in section 95(3)(d), the court may, on an application made by the defendant at any time before the judgment is made final, rescind the judgment if it is satisfied that the plaintiff misled the defendant (whether intentionally or unintentionally) about any matter which the defendant took into account in deciding to consent to the grant of a judgment.

-[26/80]

 ### Appeals

-137\.—(1) All decrees and orders made by the court in proceedings under this Part shall be enforced, and may be appealed from, as if they were decrees or orders made by the court in the exercise of its original civil jurisdiction.
+137\.—(1) All judgments and orders made by the court in proceedings under this Part shall be enforced, and may be appealed from, as if they were judgments or orders made by the court in the exercise of its original civil jurisdiction.

-[26/80]

 (2) There shall be no appeal on the subject of costs only.

-[26/80]

 ### Power to allow intervention on terms

 138\.
-In any case in which any person is alleged to have committed adultery with any party to a suit, or in which the court considers, in the interest of any person not already a party to the suit, that that person should be made a party to the suit, the court may, if it thinks fit, allow that person to intervene upon such terms, if any, as the court thinks just.
+In any case in which any person is alleged to have committed adultery with any party to any proceedings under this Part, or in which the court considers, in the interest of any person not already a party to the proceedings, that that person should be made a party to the proceedings, the court may, if it thinks fit, allow that person to intervene upon such terms, if any, as the court thinks just.

-[26/80]

 ### Power to make rules

-139\.—(1) The Judges of the Supreme Court, or any 3 of them, of whom the Chief Justice shall be one, may make rules to fix and regulate the fees and costs payable upon all proceedings in suits under this Part, and also rules concerning the practice and procedure under this Part as they consider expedient.
+139\.—(1) The Judges of the Supreme Court, or any 3 of them, of whom the Chief Justice shall be one, may make rules to fix and regulate the fees and costs payable upon all proceedings under this Part, and also rules concerning the practice and procedure under this Part as they consider expedient.

-[26/80]

 (2) Rules made under subsection (1) may prescribe the forms to be used in proceedings under this Part.

-[26/80]

 (3) All such rules shall be presented to Parliament as soon as possible after publication in theGazette.

-[26/80; 30/96]

 ## PART XI

 OFFENCES AGAINST WOMEN AND GIRLS

+[42/2005 wef 01/04/2006]

 ### Offences relating to prostitution